Dealey Plaza

 About the Location

-The park is situated at the convergence of three major streets - Main Street, Elm Street, and Commerce Street - which pass under a railroad bridge known locally as the "triple underpass."
+What makes Dealey Plaza architecturally interesting is how it sits at the meeting point of three major streets - Main Street, Elm Street, and Commerce Street - all passing under what locals call the "triple underpass" railroad bridge.

-Dealey Plaza is bordered on three sides by buildings at least 100 feet tall, including the former Texas School Book Depository building, now home to the Sixth Floor Museum.
+The plaza feels somewhat enclosed, with buildings at least 100 feet tall bordering three sides.
+The most notable of these is the former Texas School Book Depository, now home to the Sixth Floor Museum.

 Historical marker on the park grounds